 Professor Robert Kennicutt receives the Gold Medal in Astronomy for his fundamental contributions to understanding star formation in galaxies and for the accurate determination of the Hubble constant.

-Robert Kennicutt was Plumian Professor at the Institute of Astronomy, University of Cambridge, until 2017 and is currently a Faculty Fellow in the Hagler Institute for Advanced Study at the Texas A&M University.
+Robert Kennicutt was Plumian Professor at the Institute of Astronomy, University of Cambridge, until 2017.
+He is currently in the Department of Astronomy at the University of Arizona, and is a Faculty Fellow in the Hagler Institute for Advanced Study at the Texas A&M University.
 He is a Fellow of the Royal Society and a member of the US National Academy of Sciences.
 Professor Kennicutt is one of the most respected astronomers in the world and has made fundamental contributions to the field of star formation in galaxies, encapsulated in the famous Kennicutt-Schmidt law.

 In a series of papers he established the empirical relationship between the star formation rate surface density in galaxies and the surface density of cold gas.
 The impact of this work is manifest, for example, in the remarkable number of citations to his single-author papers.